LinkFrost/letsthink/expiration/README.md

 ## How To Run

 To run this service, run `npm install` and `npm run dev`.
 To build the typescript, you can use the `npm run build` command.

-## Exceeding

-I learned how to use Redis and how to set it up as a primary database.
-It is persistent and uses "appendonly" mode, which saves the data every second.